FreePYQ logoFreePYQ

 Explanation:

 The statements establish: hats ⊂ mats, hats ⊂ cats, dogs ⊂ cats.
 Conclusion (I) 'All dogs are mats' cannot be concluded because there's no direct link between dogs and mats.
 Conclusion (II) 'Some cats are mats' is true because all hats are both cats and mats, ensuring some overlap.
-Only conclusion (II) follows, making option C correct.
+Only conclusion (II) follows, so option C is correct.

 Question 73